TClark1011/vscode-ace-imports/README.md

 - [ ] Enable for javascript (have to create a second provider with `javascript` language)
 - [ ] Allow multiple names
 - [ ] Option to run sort import action when accepting completion
+- [ ] Refactor to make clear distinction between specific package version and version specifier (eg; ^4.0.0)

+### Todo Notes

+**Improving Package Install Check:** Use `npm list` terminal command (actually use an package-manager neutral equivalent) to check if a package is installed.
+Rather than doing it every time we provide completions, check on startup, and then watch the package.json file for changes, and re-check when it changes.
+This will improve performance and reduce the number of times we have to check if a package is installed.